pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 863 Simple Bugs

+Today was a somewhat exhausting day, we had two deployments to production of which one good and one bad, I am a bit sad to see that the errors were only environment settings for the productive environment, I will pay more attention to those details next time, tip guys pay attention to the smallest details.

 ##### Day 862 Reactive and Kafka It's Good

 Today I learned more concepts about Reactive programming and Java with the all knowledge that I